 You can use chicken wire as a frame between the stakes and then wrap the burlap around the wire for extra strength or go without the wire.
 This is a flat, one-sided version of a screen that is effective for winds that tend to come from one direction.
 In areas with variant wind gusts, a more definitive approach should be taken.

 If you have no idea where the winds come from or your weather is variable and capricious, a completely surrounded wind barrier is necessary.
-Pound in 4 stakes evenly spaced around the plant far enough that they won’t crowd it.
+Pound in four stakes evenly spaced around the plant, far enough that they won’t crowd it.

 Make a cage of chicken wire and attach the edge to itself.
 Wrap the burlap around the entire cage and secure with rope.
 This will prevent damage from winds in any direction.
 This cage will prevent rabbit and vole damage as well.
 Once the ground thaws and temperatures warm, remove the cage and store it for the next season.